play-with-go/play-with-go/guides/2018-10-19-go-fundamentals/en.markdown

 ---
 layout: post
-title:  "Tutorial: Go fundamentals"
+title:  "Go fundamentals"
 excerpt: "Primer on creating and using go modules"
 difficulty: Beginner
 category: Start here
 ---

-_This tutorial is based on the official ["Create a module"](https://golang.org/doc/tutorial/create-module) tutorial._
+_This guide is based on the official ["Create a module"](https://golang.org/doc/tutorial/create-module) tutorial._

-This tutorial introduces a few fundamental features of the Go language.
-If you're just getting started with Go, be sure to take a look at the [getting started tutorial](/get-started-with-go/), which introduces the go command, Go modules, and very simple Go code.
+This guide introduces a few fundamental features of the Go language.
+If you're just getting started with Go, be sure to take a look at the ["Get Started with Go" guide](/get-started-with-go/), which introduces the go command, Go modules, and very simple Go code.

-In this tutorial you'll create two modules.
+In this guide you'll create two modules.
 The first is a library which is intended to be imported by other libraries or applications.
 The second is a caller application which will use the first.

-This tutorial's sequence includes six brief topics that each illustrate a different part of the language.
+This guide's sequence includes six brief topics that each illustrate a different part of the language.

 1. Create a module -- Write a small module with functions you can call from another module.
 1. Call your code from another module -- Import and use your new module.